andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_Appendices/Appendix_F_ParametricModulation.rst

   bash run_1stLevel_Analysis_Gambles.sh

 You should see an HTML file open for each run that is analyzed, which will generate 48 tabs total.
-The entire analysis should take a four or five hours, depending on the speed of your machine.
+The entire analysis should take four or five hours, depending on the speed of your machine.

 Higher-Level Analysis
 *********************